 Leveraging the Pandemic to Reduce Carbon—for Good

 Did you fly in 2020?
 Hardly anyone did, and that had a huge impact on the carbon footprints of all kinds of businesses.
-Architecture firm Lord Aeck Sargent (LAS) tracked six months of 2020 operational carbon emissions compared against six months in 2019, and in a publicly available report, the company has released its findings along with some ideas for permanently reducing its footprint.
+Architecture firm Lord Aeck Sargent (LAS) tracked six months of 2020 operational carbon emissions compared against six months in 2019.

 LAS has been measuring and offsetting its operational carbon emissions since 2007.
 In 2020, because of COVID-19, the offices were closed, hardly any meetings were held in person, and there was virtually no travel for conferences.
-The carbon savings (after accounting for increased energy use at employees’ homes) from avoided commuting, rental car travel, flying, and office energy use totaled 10,513 metric tons—the equivalent of 26 million miles driven in an average passenger vehicle, according to the firm.
+The carbon savings (after accounting for increased energy use at employees’ homes) from avoided commuting, rental car travel, flying, and office energy use totaled 291 metric tons.

 Does Zoom really work?